pflanze/cj50/doc-output/cj50/sdlutil.h.md

 slice (again in radians, in the shape before it is turned by `turnangle`). `hole` determines how large of a hole is left in the center,
 0. meaning none, 1. meaning the hole is as large as the whole ellipsoid.
-`num_segments` gives the number of segments used for a full circle/ellipsoid;
-a value of about 20 is recommended (more segments may make drawing slower).
+`num_segments` gives the number of segments used for a full circle/ellipsoid; a value of 60 is recommended for smooth rendering of larger circles, smaller values can be used for smaller circles or lower quality (or to draw a polygon on purpose for effect) and could speed up the drawing.
+If `none_u8()` is passed, a value will be auto-calculated for the given size.

 (Uses subpixel precision.)